wal-li/core/README.md

 ### Why not using `vitest`?

 > Vite uses ESBuild which doesn't support "emitDecoratorMetadata" in tsconfig, since ESBuild doesn't have its own type system implemented. (https://stackoverflow.com/questions/68570519/why-cant-reflect-metadata-be-used-in-vite)

+### Why CommonJS?

+Typescript with ESM isn't satisfy requirement of the framework and related products: Jest, Isolated-VM.
+So, CommonJS.

 ## License